 Attendees will be thoroughly acquainted with the “WAVR-21 V3” -the Worksheet and “Grid”, a new comprehensive Intake and Documentation form, and how to integrate the WAVR-21 into dynamic threat case management.

 Who may attend: The workshop is open to members of threat management teams – typically representatives from corporate and campus security, legal, human resources/labor relations, mental health, student judicial affairs, residence deans, campus police, and EAP.
 Welcome also are other law enforcement and forensic and mental health professionals interested in improving their violence risk assessment skills.

 Registration: To register for any of these workshops contact Dr. Stephen White: firstname.lastname@example.org

 Discounts: Early bird registration and ATAP/CATAP member discounts will be offered for all workshops.

 Do you need a WAVR-21 manual for the training?: The WAVR-21 3rd edition manual is now available for purchase.
 Attendees are encouraged to purchase beforehand and bring their copy of the new manual, or a previous edition of the WAVR-21.
 The 3rd edition manual can be purchased directly from the publisher by going to http://specializedtraining.com.
 It is not essential or required to have a manual to benefit from the training.
 Handouts of the WAVR-21 forms are provided in the training.
 Manuals will not be available for purchase at the workshop.

 Stephen White’s chapter on workplace violence includes a case study application of the WAVR-21.

 Published by Oxford University Press.

-This exciting new text will offer a number of excellent chapters by expert contributors.
-Risk topics will include school and campus violence, intimate partners, bioterrorism, public figures, stalking, honor-based violence, electronic and anonymous threats.
+This exciting new text offers a number of excellent chapters by expert contributors.
+Risk topics include school and campus violence, intimate partners, bioterrorism, public figures, stalking, honor-based violence, electronic and anonymous threats.
 Threat management methods will be addressed in a section on operations.